What Are Hazardous Material (Hazmat)?

-Our Quick Quote form online includes a box to select the Hazmat service option.
-The extra cost to ship hazardous materials will be automatically included in the quoted price.
-Keep in mind that not all carriers are licensed to handle Hazmat freight.
-Licensed carriers in the U.S. are required to indicate hazardous materials by a diamond shape signage.
-The color of the diamond will indicate the type of hazard the products represents.
+Our Quick Quote form online includes a box to select the “Hazmat” service option.
+The extra cost to ship hazmat will be in the price.
+Keep in mind that not all carriers can handle Hazmat freight.
+Licensed carriers in the U.S. are required to indicate hazmat by a diamond shaped sign.
+The color of the diamond will indicate the type of hazard the product represents.

 Have any questions?
 Let FreightCenter help!
 We are experts when it comes to shipping products both nationally and internationally.
 Our freight agents can ease you into the process to ensure it’s a smooth ride for both you and your shipment.
 Use FreightCenter’s freight shipping quote tool to begin.
 For other locations, call our international shipping experts at 844-212–7447.
 Saving money doesn’t have to cost more in the long haul: Let FreightCenter be your “one stop ship.”Get a Free Freight Quote